 I notice that this trinomial has larger numbers and the first thing I'm going to do it see if there is a greatest common factor (GCF) that I can factor out of this trinomial.
 This will allow me to work with smaller numbers.

-I hope that these two examples plus the video help you to factor these tough trinomials.
+I hope that these two examples help you to factor these tough trinomials.
 If you had trouble, you may want to go back and check out the factoring by grouping lesson as that is a prerequisite to this lesson.

 Wishing you all the best!